 'taxable trading' means carrying on a trade or business for the principal purpose of raising funds and not for the purpose of actually carrying out the Objects, the profits of which are subject to corporation tax;

 'Trustee' means a director of the Charity and 'Trustees' means the directors.

-'written' or 'in writing' refers to a legible document on paper including a fax message or the representation of words, symbols or other information in a visible form by any method or combination of methods, whether sent or supplied by electronic means or otherwise;
+'written' or 'in writing' refers to a legible document on paper including a fax message;

 'year' means calendar year.